 HTML, an SGML application, is used to define and present documents for web based applications.
 HTML contains a limited, fixed set of "tags" or markup to describe the content and structure of documents.
-Browsers (Netscape, Internet Explorer, etc.) interpret the markup and present the content.
+Browsers (Internet Explorer, Firefox, Chrome, etc.) interpret the markup and present the content.

 Extensible Markup Language (XML)

 XML is based on SGML and was developed with the needs of the Web in mind.
 It is more flexible than HTML and has fewer restrictions than SGML.
 XML has been designed for ease of implementation, and for interoperability with both SGML and HTML.